Typhmus/Proposal/README.md

 **C.**   If any of the players were not picked during the B-Team DPW, then they will be available for the next A-Team DPW, B-Team DPW and the system repeats until the dropped player either asks to get himself removed from the DPW, or until the last week of the regular season.
 If the player isn't chosen by the last week's DPW, then he will be freely available to merc for any team that asks for it during the playoffs; otherwise, he/she cannot play in the league.

 **D.**   If an A-Team decides to call up a B-Teamer, and has a full roster, then they will need to drop one of their players.
 That player will also be put into the A-Team DPW.
 If they don't get picked up to another A-Team, then they go to the B-Team DPW. -- Proceeds to Step C.

+**E.**   Free Agency ends at the second-to-last week of the regular season.
+The DPW will continue until the last week.